MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/xbox-live-sandboxes-creators.md

 # Using Xbox Live sandboxes

 In the [Xbox Live service configuration](xbox-live-service-configuration-creators.md) article, it was explained that you must configure information about your title in [Partner Center](https://partner.microsoft.com/dashboard).
-This information includes things like the stats, leaderboards, localization, and more.
+This information includes the stats, leaderboards, localization, and more.

 Changes to your Xbox Live service configuration need to be published from Partner Center into your development sandbox, before the changes are picked up by the rest of Xbox Live and can be accessed in your title.

 A development sandbox allows you to work on changes to your title in an isolated environment.
 Sandboxes offer several benefits:
 1. You can iterate on changes to an update for your title without affecting the version that is live in production.
 2. For security reasons, some tools only work in a development sandbox.
 3. Other publishers cannot see what you are working on without being granted access to your sandbox.

 By default, Xbox One consoles and Windows 10 PCs are in the RETAIL sandbox.
-You will need to switch your PC and/or Xbox One to the development sandbox to access that version of the Xbox Live service configuration.
-It's important to remember to change the device back to the RETAIL sandbox if you need to test something in RETAIL or want to play an Xbox Live game.
+To access that version of the Xbox Live service configuration, you will need to switch your PC and/or Xbox One to the development sandbox.
+If you need to test something in RETAIL, or want to play an Xbox Live game, change the device back to the RETAIL sandbox.

 ## Finding out about your sandbox